 The Equips survey found the primary challenges facing business operations included the physical changes needed to keep lobbies safe and the financial difficulties of adjusting revenue forecasts and budgeting for rising costs.

-Critical Equipment in the Pandemic: Drive-ups, ATMs & ITMs
+Critical Equipment Trends in the Pandemic: Drive-ups, ATMs & ITMs

 Perhaps, not surprisingly, the pieces of equipment most critical in supporting customers during the pandemic have been those that allow people to do banking without face-to-face interaction.
 This included traditional tools like drive-up equipment and ATMs, as well as new systems like ITMs.